postgresml/postgresml/pgml-cms/docs/introduction/getting-started/connect-your-app.md

 {% endtab %}
 {% endtabs %}

-## Native language bindings
+## Native PostgreSQL libraries

-Using the SDK is optional.
-If you're comfortable with writing SQL, you can connect directly to the database using your favorite bindings or ORM:
+Using the SDK is completely optional.
+If you're comfortable with writing SQL, you can connect directly to the database using your favorite PostgreSQL client library or ORM:

 * C++: [libpqxx](https://www.tutorialspoint.com/postgresql/postgresql\_c\_cpp.htm)
 * C#: [Npgsql](https://github.com/npgsql/npgsql),[Dapper](https://github.com/DapperLib/Dapper), or [Entity Framework Core](https://github.com/dotnet/efcore)